microp11/quick/content/planning/the-contingencies.md

 -   [Navionics](https://www.navionics.com/)
 -   [Google Maps](https://www.google.ca/maps)

-Food would not be a problem, and the plan is to replenish the water along the way.
+Carry the food for the entire trip and replenish the water along the way.

 If for any reason I need to cut the trip short, transportation is arranged.